Monlo/DSA-Debt-Settlement-Group-6/README.md

 Welcome to our debt settlement app repository!
 This project is developed by students of the [Hertie School](https://www.hertie-school.org/en/) for a Data Structures and Algorithm course.
 We aim to create an application that assists users in managing and settling their debts effectively.

-Link to our prototype: tba
+Link to our prototype: https://elena3er.pythonanywhere.com/

 ## Features